i-dream-of-ai/tencent-cloudbase/README-EN.md

 #### Step 2: Configure MCP

+> [!TIP]
+> If the tool count remains 0 after installation, please refer to [FAQ](https://docs.cloudbase.net/ai/cloudbase-ai-toolkit/faq#mcp-displays-0-tools-what-to-do)

+1. You can click the MCP button in the top-right corner of CodeBuddy, search for CloudBase in the MCP marketplace, and click install.

-Click the MCP button in the top-right corner of CodeBuddy, click add on the right, and add CloudBase MCP in the MCP configuration:
+2. Or manually add: click the MCP button in the top-right corner of CodeBuddy, click add on the right, and add CloudBase MCP in the MCP configuration:

 ```json
 {